 What is a government shutdown?
 Here's what happens if funding runs out

 Washington — Time is running out for House Speaker Kevin McCarthy to find a compromise to keep the federal government running and avoid a costly shutdown.
-With just a few days left before government funding runs out, most House members are not expected to return to Washington until Tuesday, after Yom Kippur.
+A government shutdown can come by the end of Saturday if no spending bill passes Congress, halting paychecks for some and closing federal parks and monuments.

-Republican infighting between moderates and the hard right has paralyzed the House from passing a short-term funding bill, which is necessary to keep the government open beyond Sept.
+On Friday, the House rejected a measure that would have extended funding until Oct.
+31 at lower levels, with 21 Republicans joining all Democrats in opposition.
+Republican infighting between moderates and the hard right has paralyzed the House from passing a short-term funding bill, which would keep the government open beyond Sept.
 30, when funding for federal agencies runs out.

-Hard-right members have loudly voiced their opposition to a GOP-backed short-term extension that includes spending cuts of 8%, excluding the military and the Department of Veterans Affairs.
-The bill would also be dead on arrival in the Democratic-controlled Senate, which must also approve funding in order to keep the government open.
+Hard-right members have loudly voiced their objections to any short-term extension, arguing that the House should instead take up individual spending bills.
+They have threatened to oust McCarthy as speaker if their demands aren't met or if he turns to Democrats for help passing a funding extension before the end of the month.

-The conservative wing of the party wants the House to take up individual spending bills, instead of a funding extension, and GOP members have threatened to oust McCarthy as speaker if their demands aren't met.
-McCarthy plans to bring four individual spending bills up for a vote this week in an effort to break the logjam.
+The Senate will be in for a rare Saturday session to advance its own bipartisan package that is supported by Democrats and Republicans and would fund the government through Nov.
+17, which would keep funding at current levels and includes security and humanitarian aid for Ukraine, as well as disaster relief, according to Majority Leader Chuck Schumer.
+But McCarthy said Wednesday that he sees little support for that measure in the House GOP conference and reiterated his plans to pursue his own version.

 - Does Congress get paid during a government shutdown?